 Ford Focus RS review

-Third generation Ford Focus RS adds four-wheel drive to become the firm’s most extreme hot hatch yet
+The third car to carry the Ford Focus RS badge is a 345bhp, four-wheel drive monster, the firm’s most extreme hot hatch yet

-The Ford Focus RS is a high-performance, fun-to-drive mega hatch at a bargain price - and that puts it among some of the exciting and affordable cars on the road today.
+The Ford Focus RS has taken its place at the top of the high-performance hot hatch tree having been named our 2016 Hot Hatch of the Year at the annual Auto Express New Car Awards.
+For once, the term mega hatch is fully justified when applied to the RS Ford.
+The fastest Ford Focus is great to drive and comes at a bargain price - that puts it among some of the exciting and affordable cars on the road today, of any type.
 It's agile and sporty in all the right places and offers massive acceleration, while the turbocharged engine delivers a suitably sporty soundtrack too.

 It wouldn't be a hot hatch without being at least a little down-to-Earth, and the Focus RS is also well equipped and solidly built - so you can use it every day.
 The stiff ride and small boot might be sticking points for some buyers, but in all other respects the RS is one of the performance car bargains of the decade.